A

 Two-wheeled exercise machines, invented for dogs to control body fat.

-To get maximum aerobic benefit, you must hide behind a bush
+To get maximum aerobic benefit, you must hide behind a bush and dash out,

 bark loudly and run alongside for a few yards;